Employment Privacy Statement

 If you are a contingent worker, the type of personal data we process is limited to that needed to manage your particular work assignment with Workday, but may include all or some of the above items.

-Racial or ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership, biometric data, data concerning health, sexual orientation, and criminal history may be collected where allowed by law or with your consent.
-As a general rule, we try not to collect or process any of this data about you unless authorized by law or where necessary to comply with applicable laws.
-However, in some circumstances, we may need to collect, or request on a voluntary disclosure basis, some sensitive personal data for legitimate employment-related purposes.
+Sensitive personal data includes any information that reveals your racial or ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership, biometric data, data concerning health, sexual orientation, and criminal history (“Sensitive Personal Data”).
+As a general rule, we try not to collect or process any Sensitive Personal Data about you unless authorized by law or where necessary to comply with applicable laws.
+However, in some circumstances, we may need to collect, or request on a voluntary disclosure basis, some Sensitive Personal Data for legitimate employment-related purposes.

-- Information about your racial/ethnic origin, gender, sexual orientation, and disabilities may be collected for the purposes of creating a diverse and inclusive work environment, compliance with equal employment opportunity obligations, or complying with anti-discrimination laws and government reporting obligations
+- Information about your racial/ethnic origin, gender, sexual orientation, and disabilities may be collected for the purposes of creating a diverse and inclusive work environment, compliance with equal employment opportunity obligations, or complying with anti-discrimination laws and government reporting obligations; or

 - Information about your physical or mental condition may be collected to provide work-related accommodations, health and insurance benefits to you and your dependents, or to manage absences from work.